ewilde-imperial/EdpSuperluminal/README.md

 Introduction
 ------------
-EdpSuperluminal is a ZF3 module that caches the Zend classes used by your application into a single file.
+EdpSuperluminal is a Laminas module that caches the Zend classes used by your application into a single file.
 Including this file greatly reduces the execution time of your application, as the calls to the standard autoloader are almost entirely eliminated.

-**Warning:** After installing and enabling this module, it may seem as though your ZF3 application is running faster than the speed of light (superluminal).
+**Warning:** After installing and enabling this module, it may seem as though your Laminas application is running faster than the speed of light (superluminal).
 Don't panic.
 This is just an illusion and no laws of physics are being violated.

 Installation